US hits 4 million Covid-19 vaccine doses in a day for a new record - KRDO

 Alabama will also expand vaccine access to all 16 and older residents starting April 5, Gov. Kay Ivey said Friday.

-Indeed, Dr. Anthony Fauci said Saturday that people need to continue wearing masks — even as more Americans are getting vaccinated — until the science shows otherwise.
+Indeed, Fauci said Saturday that people need to continue wearing masks — even as more Americans are getting vaccinated — until the science shows otherwise.

-“It is likely that if you are vaccinated, that you are not going to spread infection, if you get infected without any symptoms.
-There’s no doubt about that,” Fauci said in a Fox News interview.
-“There are studies that are coming online now, that are going to definitively prove that.”

-He added, “That’s the reason why we say when that happens, we’ll pull back on the recommendation of saying people who are vaccinated should continue to wear masks.
-You want to be conservative on the side of saying, wait until we get data, where we can definitively prove that.”

-Fauci, director of the National Institute of Allergy and Infectious Diseases, said there are variables at play that make it difficult to say whether and when Americans will be able to relax on mask wearing.
+Fauci, who also is director of the National Institute of Allergy and Infectious Diseases, said there are variables at play that make it difficult to say whether and when Americans will be able to relax on mask wearing.

 Michigan spread may foreshadow what’s to come elsewhere